-File ed by the Registrant ⊠ File ed by a P arty other than the Registrant \square Che ck the a ppropriate box: ☐ Preliminary Proxy Statement Confidential, for Use of the Commission Only \boxtimes (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement ive Additional Materials ng Material Pursuant to Rule 14a-12 REVLON, INC. (NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER) (NAME OF PERSON(S) FILING PROXY STATEMENT, IF OTHER THAN THE REGISTRANT) Pay ment of Filing Fee (Check the appropriate box): \times No fe e required. omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials.
-Checl offset k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+File Filed by the Registrant ⊠ File Filed by a Party other than the Registrant \Box Che Check the appropriate box: □ Preliminary Proxy Statement ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \times Definit ve Proxy Statement Definit ve Additional Materials Soliciti ng Material Pursuant to Rule 14a-12 REVLON, INC. (NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER) (NAME OF PERSON(S) FILING PROXY STATEMENT, IF OTHER THAN THE REGISTRANT) Pay ment of Filing Fee (Check the appropriate box): \boxtimes No fe e required.
+Fee c omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials. ☐ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for w s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: